-1. Nature of operations
+1. Nature of operations and going concern

 Bri-Chem Corp.'s ("the Company" or "Bri-Chem") shares are publicly traded on the Toronto Stock Exchange under the symbol BRY.
-Since 1985, Bri-Chem is North America's largest independent wholesale supplier of drilling fluids for the oil and gas industry.
+Since 1985, Bri-Chem has established itself as one of North America's largest independent wholesale suppliers of drilling fluids for the oil and gas industry.
 The Company provides drilling fluid products, cementing, acidizing and stimulation additives from multiple strategically located warehouses throughout Canada and the United States.
-On July 15, 2014, the Company closed the sale transaction of assets and ongoing business operations of its steel pipe manufacturing division and steel pipe distribution division (Note 21).
-Bri-Chem Corp., the Company's parent, is incorporated and located in Canada.
-Its registered and primary place of business is 2125 - 64 Avenue, Edmonton, Alberta, T6P 1Z4.
+Bri-Chem Corp. is incorporated and located in Canada.
+Its registered and primary place of business is #15 - 53016 Highway 60, Acheson, Alberta T7X 5A7.